VisLab/EEG-Clean-Tools/README.md

 > The PREP pipeline: standardized preprocessing for large-scale EEG analysis
 > Front.
 Neuroinform.
 9:16. doi: 10.3389/fninf.2015.00016

+### People
+The PREP pipeline incorporates many algorithms that were developed at USCS SCCN over many years by Nima Bigdely-Shamlo, Tim Mullen and Christian Kothe.
+Kyung Min Su performed most of the machine learning evaluation of PREP.
+Cassidy Matousek and Jeremy Cockfield worked on the interfaces for the EEGLAB plugin as well as associated visualization tools.
+Kay Robbins is the lead developer and maintainer of PREP.

 ### Releases

 Version 0.51 Not released